Arab Mashreq International Railway

 The Arab Mashreq International Railway is a proposed railway network in the Mashriq, which is located in Western Asia and eastern North Africa in the eastern part of the Arab world.
-The planned network has north–south and east–west axes, and 16 different routes covering 19500 route-km.
-The plan is ambitious; 60% of the routes have not yet been built, and parts of existing railway infrastructure are weak or have gauge differences; some states may be unable to make large investments in infrastructure.
+The planned network has north–south and east–west axes, and 16 different routes covering 19,500 km.
+The plan would require significant investment, as sixty percent of the routes have not yet been built, and parts of the existing railway infrastructure are weak or have gauge differences; some states may be unable to make large investments in infrastructure.
 Like the European Trans-European Transport Network, the Agreement specifies a family of high-priority international routes, rather than setting service details or awarding contracts to operators.

 International agreement

 The Agreement on International Railways in the Arab Mashreq was adopted on 17 April 2003.
 It entered into force on 23 May 2005 after it had been ratified by Egypt, Jordan, Lebanon and Syria.
 As of July 2016, it has been ratified by 12 states: Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Saudi Arabia, the State of Palestine, Sudan, Syria, United Arab Emirates, and Yemen.